babylonhealth/ios-playbook/Cookbook/Technical-Documents/FastlaneMatch.md

 ## Add new device for development

-- Run `bundle exec fastlane add_device` locally, it will ask you for the name of the device and its udid or register device manually on the portal in the enterprise team account
+- Run `bundle exec fastlane add_device` locally, it will ask you for the name of the device and its udid.
+You can also register your device manually on the portal in the enterprise team account
 - Run the following command

 ```